tnuoccarehtona/suspend_aut/README.md

 # suspend_aut
- This is a script that uses xautolock to lock your screen and suspend your computer.
-Designed for tablets using linux
+ This is a simple script that uses xautolock to lock your screen and suspend your computer.